 Yes, the thermal paste should not be used on a CPU pin.
 The compound is meant to fill in the microscopic gaps between a heatsink and a CPU.
 The compound is not meant to contact the CPU directly but is an intermediary between the two parts.

-Even if you’re doing everything right, it’s unlikely the pins’ bond will be perfect.
+Even if you’re doing everything right, the pins’ bond will unlikely be perfect.
 If you use too much compound, it will squeeze out and contaminate your CPU pins.

-If you use too little, some parts of the heatsink will not be in full contact with the CPU.
+If you use too little, some heatsink parts will not be in full contact with the CPU.
 The result may be poor heat transfer which can lead to thermal throttling.

 What Can I Do To Clean It Up?